-The increasing automated nature of corporate recruiting should improve the candidate experience but as numerous commentators in the human resources space have noted, the process is not great and more work needs to be done to make it better.
-There are many key players in the entire process but most importantly, it is the hiring managers that really drive everything as they ultimately make the hire.
-The essence of this fractured relationship between corporate recruiting and candidate experience is candidly summarised by a post by editor and consultant Deborah Branscum who remarks that “if hiring managers were doctors, half of new patients would be dead in 18 months.”
-This is a stark assessment considering we are in fiercely competitive labour market with companies fishing in the same talent pool as every other competitor.
-Here are some (not all) of the common pains of the candidate experience:
+The increasing automated nature of corporate recruiting should improve the candidate experience.
+Still, as numerous commentators in the human resources space have noted, the process is not great and more work needs is required to make it better.
+There are many key players in the entire process, but most importantly, it is the hiring managers that drive everything as they ultimately make the hire.
+The essence of this fractured relationship between corporate recruiting and candidate experience is candidly summarised by a post by editor and consultant Deborah Branscum who remarks that “if hiring managers were doctors, half of the new patients would be dead in 18 months.”
+This is a stark assessment considering we are in a fiercely competitive labour market with companies fishing in the same talent pool as every other competitor.
+Here are some (not all) of the common ills of the candidate experience:

 - Despite ATS’s, candidates are still falling through cracks, and it is taking longer to fill positions

-- Assumptions are made regarding a candidates salary expectations
+- Assumptions are made regarding candidates salary expectations

 - Candidates are passed between pillar and post by different hiring managers – and that is just at the CV review stage!

-- Candidates are not being properly updated on their candidacy
+- Candidates are not correctly updated on their candidacy

 - Candidates don’t get the feedback they are looking for – responses are not constructive but general

-- Candidate experience doesn’t rank highly on a hiring managers agenda, and is increasingly misunderstood altogether
+- Candidate experience doesn’t rank highly on a hiring managers list and is increasingly misunderstood altogether

 - The automated nature of recruiting results mostly in communication with the candidate via email